openshift/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 Our main goal is to start using Cloud Controller Manager in OpenShift 4, and make a seamless transition for all currently supported providers that use the in-tree `cloud provider` interface: OpenStack, AWS, Azure, GCP and vSphere.

-To maintain the lifecycle of the CCM we want to implement a new cluster operator called `cluster-cloud-controller-manager-operator`.
+To maintain the lifecycle of the CCM we will implement a new cluster operator called `cluster-cloud-controller-manager-operator`.
 This new operator will handle all administrative tasks for the CCM: deployment, restore, upgrade, and so on.

 ### User Stories